virginialonso/Emotions/README.md

 This will involve using the woman's current mood, to pair with other refugees she wants to chat with.

 ## Team Members:
-Virginia, Mariza, Mohammed, Priya, Char
+Virginia, Mariza, Mohammed, Priya, Char, Delvin